hlilje/hlilje.github.io/_pages/about.md

 ### Work

-I am since August 2021 working as a Game Programmer over at Embark Studios on [ARC Raiders](https://arcraiders.com/).
+I am since August 2021 working as a Game Programmer over at Embark Studios.

 Previously I worked as a gameplay/engine programmer at Paradox Development Studio from 2016 to 2021, where the first couple of years were spent on the grand strategy/4X video game [Stellaris](https://www.stellaris.com/en/pc)